GangadharYande/DSA-ProblemSolving-JAVA/README.md

 4) Choose a problem you'd like to solve or contribute to Solve the problem using Java and add your solution to the respective directory.

 5) If contributing, follow the contribution guidelines mentioned above.
+6) Please Dont forget to follow to get added in Contribution list form <a href="https://github.com/GangadharYande/DSA-ProblemSolving-JAVA/blob/main/CONTRIBUTING.md" target="blank"> here</a>.

-6) Once you're done, submit a pull request with your changes.
+7) Once you're done, submit a pull request with your changes.

 Happy problem-solving!  <img src="https://github.com/GangadharYande/Profile-Assets/blob/main/Handshake.gif" alt="Handshake" width="35">